British Empire Exhibition: Background

-In 1920 the British Government decided to site the British Empire Exhibition at Wembley Park, on the site of the pleasure gardens created by Edward Watkin in the 1890s.
+In 1920 the British Government decided to site the British Empire Exhibition at Wembley Park on the site of the pleasure gardens created by Edward Watkin in the 1890s.
 A British Empire Exhibition had first been proposed in 1902, by the British Empire League, and again in 1913.
 The Russo-Japanese War had prevented the first plan from being developed and World War I put an end to the second, though there had been a Festival of Empire in 1911, held in part at Crystal Palace.

-One of the reasons for the suggestion was a sense that other powers, ie America and Japan, were challenging Britain on the world stage.
+One of the reasons for the suggestion was a sense that other powers were challenging Britain on the world stage.
 Despite victory in World War I, this was in some ways even truer in 1919.
 The country had economic problems and its naval supremacy was being challenged by two of its former allies, the USA and Japan.
-In 1917 Britain had committed itself eventually to leave India, which effectively signalled the end of the British Empire to anyone who thought about the consequences, while the Dominions had shown little interest in following British foreign policy since the war.
-It was hoped that the Exhibition would strengthen the bonds within the Empire, stimulate trade and demonstrate British greatness both abroad and at home, where the public was believed to be increasingly uninterested in Empire, preferring other distractions, such as the cinema.
+In 1917 Britain had committed itself eventually to leave India, which effectively signalled the end of the British Empires, while the Dominions had shown little interest in following British foreign policy since the war.
+It was hoped that the Exhibition would strengthen the bonds within the Empire, stimulate trade and demonstrate British greatness both abroad and at home, where the public was believed to be increasingly uninterested in Empire.

 Wembley Urban District Council was opposed to the idea, as was The Times, which considered Wembley too far from Central London.

 A world tour headed by Major Ernest Belcher in 1922 that lasted 10 months was mounted to promote participation in the Exhibition, with Agatha Christie and her husband among the participants.

-The British Empire Exhibition would run from April 1924 to April 1925, closing over the winter, and it made Wembley a household name.
+The British Empire Exhibition ran from April 1924 to October 1925, closing over the winter, and it made Wembley a household name.
 In 1919 the Prince of Wales (later Edward VIII) had become the President of the organising committee for the proposed Exhibition at Wembley Park, north-west London, although the closing ceremony was presided over by his brother, the future George VI.
-The Prince, at the time, also wished for the Exhibition to boast "a great national sports ground", and so exercised some influence on the creation of Wembley Stadium at Wembley Park in 1923.
+The Prince wished for the Exhibition to boast "a great national sports ground" and so exercised some influence on the creation of Wembley Stadium at Wembley Park in 1923.